trieuhuygiang/addiction-tracker/README.md

    CREATE DATABASE addiction_tracker;
    CREATE USER tracker_user WITH ENCRYPTED PASSWORD 'your_secure_password';
    GRANT ALL PRIVILEGES ON DATABASE addiction_tracker TO tracker_user;

+   # For PostgreSQL 15+: Grant schema permissions (required for table creation)
+   \c addiction_tracker
+   GRANT ALL ON SCHEMA public TO tracker_user;
    \q
    ```

+   > **Note:** PostgreSQL 15+ changed default permissions for the `public` schema.
+The `GRANT ALL ON SCHEMA public` command is required to allow the user to create tables.

 4. **Create a `.env` file** in the root directory: